smallbasic/smallbasic.github.io/_build/pages/vade_control.markdown

-When the number of times a loop is supposed to be executed is not known beforehand (for example, when reading lines from a file when the file length is unknown),  offers two different loop constructs:
+When the number of times a loop is supposed to be executed is not known beforehand (for example, when reading lines from a file when the file length is unknown), SmallBASIC offers two different loop constructs:

     while (expression)
         ...